When are applications for the Living Learning Community due?

 Yes, but please consult with your adviser before signing up.

-I know I take the LLC First-Year Seminar and one-credit LLC 101 course in the fall.
+I know I take an LLC First-Year Seminar and a one-credit LLC 101 course in the fall.
 What courses do I take in the spring semester?

 Can I choose a specific roommate if I decide to live in this community?

-Yes, you may request a specific roommate on your Roommate Preference Form and mutual requests will be honored, provided that both roommates are admitted to the Living Learning Community.
+Yes, provided that both roommates are admitted to the Living Learning Community, you may request a specific roommate on your Roommate Preference Form and mutual requests will be honored.
 If one roommate is not admitted to the community, we most likely will assign a roommate based on your other preferences, unless you notify us that you would rather not live in the community.